 Market analysis and product research

-To get insight into the market, we did a competitor analysis of all the major players.
-We also talked with people who had worked for competitors or other companies that had.
+To discover the market insights, we did a competitor analysis.
+Moreover, we talked to people who worked for competitors or other similar companies.

 User research and ideation